samsyedsameer66-cmd/AI_Resume_Builder/README.md

 ## 🙏 Acknowledgments

-- React team for the amazing framework
+- React team for the framework
 - Tailwind CSS for the utility-first CSS framework
 - Vite for the fast build tool
+- PostgreSQL and the node-postgres (`pg`) maintainers
 - All the open-source contributors who made this project possible

-## 📞 Support

-If you have any questions or need help, please:
-- Open an issue on GitHub
-- Contact the maintainers

----

-**Made with ❤️ by Akshay**